gwu-cs-sysprog/lectures/02/02_exercises.md

 static char *kv_value;

 /**
- * ...
- *
- * The returned value is not maintained in the data-structure
+ * The returned value should not be maintained in the data-structure
  * and should be `free`d by the caller.
  */
 char *